 5. Introduce Support Groups or Peer Networks

-Establish peer support groups within the company, where employees can share their experiences and coping strategies in a confidential, non-judgmental space.
+Support groups provide employees with a safe, non-judgmental space to share experiences, coping strategies, and encouragement.
 These groups can offer emotional support, create connections, and provide practical tips for managing trauma at work.

 Are There Specific Tools or Technologies That Can Assist Employees with Trauma?